emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## CorsFlix
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site has watch lists, but you can't sync them across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Looks good but is slow to load on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## YoYoMovies
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 4 servers, but does not auto-switch if ones fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting options, but media discovery tools could be added. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## SlideMovies
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 5 english and 3 non eng servers, but does not auto-switch when one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. Sites UI has room for improvement. ❌
-1. Site has watch history and you can login to sync it across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Heartive
-### Score: 6/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI has a room for improvement. ❌
-1. Site has no watch lists, history or continue watching. ❌
-1. Site has no sorting or content discoverability options. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## Soapy
 ### Score: 6/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️